clojure-emacs/cider/refcard/README.md

 CIDER's quick reference is a single-page pdf containing the essential commands one needs to know to use CIDER effectively.
 You're encouraged to print it, laminate it and keep it on your desk.

 If you want to make changes to it you should first edit `cider-refcard.tex` and then regenerate the pdf file.
+The PDF lives with the manual, in `doc/modules/ROOT/attachments/`, so that the docs site can serve it; `make refcard` from the repository root rebuilds it there.

 The easiest way is [Tectonic](https://tectonic-typesetting.github.io/), a modern, self-contained TeX engine that downloads any packages it needs on the fly (no full TeX installation required):

-    $ tectonic cider-refcard.tex
+    $ tectonic -o ../doc/modules/ROOT/attachments cider-refcard.tex

 Alternatively, you can use a traditional TeX distribution and run:

-    $ pdflatex cider-refcard.tex
+    $ pdflatex -output-directory ../doc/modules/ROOT/attachments cider-refcard.tex

 You can find installation instructions for `pdflatex` on all major operating systems [here](https://www.latex-project.org/get/).